Sussex-Neuroscience/NL-glow-worm/README.md

 ### Raw variables from the optical mice

 The optical mice (Logitech M500) comprise an infrared LED, an image acquisition system (IAS) and a digital signal processor (DSP).
-The infrared LED light projected onto the trackball surface bounced back and was captured by the IAS, which consisted in a sensor that recorded, in this case, around 60 images per second.
-As the ball near the mouse moved, these images changed and this change was processed by the DPS in order to determine the direction and magnitude of the movement.
+The infrared LED light projected onto the trackball surface bounces back and is captured by the IAS, which consists in a sensor that records, in this case, around 60 images per second.
+As the ball near the mouse moves, these images change and this change iss processed by the DPS in order to determine the direction and magnitude of the movement.
 Thus, the raw data obtained from the optical mice, recorded by the Arduino Due and Bonsai, were:

-- **x displacement:** specified the relative change in pixels (dots/counts) between the current and previous frames, in the horizontal axis;
+- **x displacement:** specifies the relative change in pixels (dots/counts) between the current and previous frames, in the horizontal axis;

-- **y displacement:** specified the relative change in pixels (dots/counts) between the current and previous frames,in the vertical axis;
+- **y displacement:** specifies the relative change in pixels (dots/counts) between the current and previous frames, in the vertical axis;

 - **Time:** number of microseconds that have passed from the moment the program was uploaded into the Arduino Due.